-AMGA members provide care in a collaborative manner and need standardized federal licensing and credentialing for telehealth.
+AMGA members collaboratively provide care and need a standardized federal licensing and credentialing system for telehealth.
 This would ensure that the most appropriate member of the care team can provide or suggest the most appropriate therapy to a patient, regardless of the state in which a provider or patient resides.
 Policymakers should establish a national standardized licensing and credentialing system for telehealth so patients can have access to care where quality, value, and cost are the main drivers.